COOLER TIPS & FAQ'S

 TIPS TO INCREASE ICE RETENTION IN YOUR SIBERIAN COOLER:

-1. Always pre-cool your beverages and food before placing them in the cooler, otherwise ice will be wasted simply trying to cool them down.
+1. Always pre-chill your cooler with sacrificial ice for a minimum of 12 hours.
+Dump the sacrificial ice out and refill with clear ice that is not wet.
+Always pre-cool your beverages and food before placing them in the cooler, otherwise ice will be wasted simply trying to cool them down.

 2. Freeze plastic bottles of water.
 The frozen water will act as ice and will keep the other items in the cooler colder longer.